readthedocs/blog/fixed-footer-ad-all-themes.rst

 We view our ad program as a way to keep Read the Docs itself sustainable, and to use it to better support the community.
-Advertising has allowed us to have full-time employees adding new features and responding to issues in our issue tracker and to share thousands of dollars with the open source community via our revenue share program and grants.
+Advertising has allowed us to have full-time employees adding new features and responding to issues in our issue tracker.
+We have also been able to share thousands of dollars with the open source community via our revenue share program and grants.

 Currently, about 30% of our site traffic does not have any advertising.